VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_8 Call_stack_analysis/Chapter_8 LAB_Playbook.md

-## LAB Exercise 6: Call Stack Analysis
+## LAB Exercise 6: Stack or Memory Analysis
 In this exercise we will focus on call stack analysis and compare the call stacks of all the droppers.
 We will compare the techniques of direct and indirect syscalls in the context of EDR evasion.
 We will look at why direct syscalls can be detected by EDRs (depending on the EDR), how indirect syscalls can help in this case, and the limitations of indirect syscalls.

 The main part of this exercise is about how EDRs can use or **analyse** the callstack of a dropper, or more precisely a function, to check whether the return address appears to be legitimate or not.
 In this chapter we will analyse the callstack of each dropper (Win32, Native, Direct Syscalls and Indirect Syscalls).
 You can use **Process Hacker** to analyse the callstack.
 For the tasks in this chapter, you can use the droppers you created in the previous chapters.
 If you were not able to create all the droppers from the previous chapters, you will find all the completed pocs in the code section of this chapter.